StephenTaylor-Kx/adventofq/week1.md

 q)sum[dg]<count[dg]%2  / epsilon bits
 01001b
 ```
-— How many Zen monks does it take to change a lightbulb?
+> *— How many Zen monks does it take to change a lightbulb?*
 <br>
-— Two. *One to change it, one not to change it.*
+— *Two: one to change it, one not to change it.*

 So I think of this pattern <code>1 f\\</code> of the [Do](https://code.kx.coom/q/ref/acclmulators/#do) iterator as the Zen monks.
 ```q